innodatalabs/innodatalabs.github.io/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 the best decoding that is consistent with the XML markup.

 ## Future research
 In the scheme sketched above, training is done in a classic sequence labeling fashion.
 But decoding was augmented to obey structural constraints.
-A more proncipled approach would be to use structural decoding constrains during the training too.
+A more principled approach would be to use structural decoding constrains during the training too.
 For that we can modify loss function such that it only considers decodings that are conssitent with document structure.